Bloody Sunday (1972): Impact on Northern Ireland divisions

-In 2012 a serving British soldier from Belfast was charged with inciting hatred, due to their use of online social media to post sectarian slurs about the killings along with banners of the Parachute Regiment.
+In 2012, a serving British soldier from Belfast was charged with inciting hatred, due to their use of online social media to post sectarian slurs about the killings, along with banners of the Parachute Regiment.

 In recent years, Parachute Regiment flags have been erected by some loyalists around the time of the Bloody Sunday anniversaries.
 In January 2013, shortly before the yearly Bloody Sunday remembrance march, several Parachute Regiment flags were flown in loyalist areas of Derry.
-The flying of the flags was condemned by nationalist politicians and relatives of the Bloody Sunday dead.
+The flying of the flags was condemned by nationalist politicians and by relatives of the Bloody Sunday dead.
 The MoD also condemned the flying of the flags.
 The flags were replaced by Union Jacks.
 Later that year, the Parachute Regiment flag was flown alongside other loyalist flags in other parts of Northern Ireland.
 In 2014, loyalists erected the flags near the route of a Saint Patrick's Day parade in Cookstown.